maxcheever/lookmeintheeyes1/README.md

           pixel0                pixel1
 ```
-Similarly, some images also use a fourth index for an "alpha" channel.
+Similarly, some images also use a fourth index for an "alpha" (opacity) channel. <br><br>
+The best way to create a remix of the source image that closely resembles the target image is to map the pixels according to brightness.
+Therefore, I needed to know in what order the pixels were in terms of their brightness.
+For grayscale images, the brightness is just the pixel value itself and for color images it is an average of the red, green, and blue values.
+To sort the pixels, I chose to use an algorithm called [counting sort](https://www.geeksforgeeks.org/counting-sort/).

 ## Results